brainhack-princeton/handbook/docs/content_pages/pygers_workshops/fall_2020/workshop_notes_week2.rst

     # note that floats break this script
     # check your python version then try division with remainder
-    # if you're using python 3, the ouput should be a fractional float
+    # if you're using python 3, the output should be a fractional float
     # if you're using python 2, the default is integer division (yikes)

     # let's make an adjustment to our script